 I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
 Applicant's infrequent but illegal drug use occurred over a long span.
 He was irresponsible at the time and did not recognize the seriousness of his actions.
 He has now matured.
-He has not used illegal substances for more than 1.5 years after coming to the revelation that there was no room for illegal substances in his future professional life.
+He has not used illegal substances intentionally for eight years after coming to the revelation that there was no room for illegal substances in his professional life.
+While he unintentionally used marijuana in 2013 after taking a puff from a marijuana-laced cigarette, he now is aware of the hazards of intentional ingestion and will avoid placing himself in such positions in the future.
 His changes are permanent and the likelihood of recurrence is extremely low.
 Applicant is respected by those who know him.
 He has a reputation for honestly and trustworthiness.
 Applicant's current reputation for honesty, coupled with his candor concerning his past drug use, adds weight to his commitment to abstain from illegal drug use.
 The record evidence leaves me without questions or doubts as to Applicant's eligibility and suitability for a security clearance.
 For all these reasons, I conclude Applicant should be granted a security clearance.